FredKSchott/snowpack/www/_template/getting-started.md

 Snowpack displays the local host address and automatically opens the page in your default browser.

-TODO: add image showing the console and the site

-Some key features:
+IMAGE: GIF.
+Side by side of the terminal showing the dev server output.
+The dev server output displays the localhost address the project is running on.
+In a browser window you can see the running project on localhost, which is "Welcome to Snowpack" on a white background.
+An edit is made to `index.html` adding an exclamation point, the browser window shows the updated text as soon as the file is saved.

-- try changing the index.html and saving while the server is running, the site should refresh and show changes automatically
+Try changing the index.html and saving while the server is running, the site should refresh and show changes automatically.

-## ES Modules
+## ESM (ES Modules)

-Snowpack was designed to support JavaScript's native ES Module (ESM) syntax.
+You're ready to add some ES modules (ESM).
+Snowpack is designed to support JavaScript's native ES Module (ESM) syntax.
 ESM lets you define explicit imports & exports that browsers and build tools can better understand and optimize for.
 If you're familiar with the `import` and `export` keywords in JavaScript, then you already know ESM!

 All modern browsers support ESM, so Snowpack is able to ship this code directly to the browser during development.
 This is what makes Snowpack's **unbundled development** workflow possible.

-Let's create an example `hello-world.js` that creates a helloWorld ES module:
+Let's create an example `hello-world.js` that exports a `helloWorld` ESM:

 ```js
 export function helloWorld() {